jamesnvc/Kaleidoscope-ToIfAlone/README.md

 ## Plugin methods

-The plugin provides the `ToIfAlone` obkect, with the following property:
+The plugin provides the `ToIfAlone` object, with the following property:

 ### `.map`